Vermont is Very Much Open

 "I do a lot of thinking when I walk," she said.

 So do I. In fact, walking tends to sharpen my thinking about the usual: food.
-I determined on my stroll that I'd get a sandwich to-go at Haymaker Bun, a café on Bakery Lane in Middlebury that recently added lunch service.
+I determined on my stroll that I’d get a sandwich to go at Haymaker Bun, a café on Bakery Lane in Middlebury.

-I got a ride from a friend back to my car at Wright Park and phoned in my order for curbside pickup: a Beach hoagie and a falafel salad.
+I got a ride from a friend back to my car at Wright Park and phoned in my order: a Beach hoagie and a falafel salad.
 The hoagie — an Italian sub on a housemade seeded sourdough — was meant to last until I got to my next stop, Lake Dunmore.
 But I ate it in the car on the way.

 En route to Branbury State Park, I detoured for a bottle of chocolate milk at the little shop at Monument Farms.
 Then it was off to the lake.